gernotstarke/swa-foundation-book-errata/README.md

 >|----|----|----|
 >| x  |  | Package- and component diagrams should be avoided in software architecture, as they tend to be overly abstract.

 The "x" was printed in the wrong column.
-Component diagrams are very useful in diagramming or modeling software architectures.
+Component diagrams are indeed **very useful** in diagramming or modeling software architectures.
+So the correct answer here should be "false".